 An inner cannula is a small tube inserted into the larger outer tube.
 It can be removed for cleaning while the outer tube stays in situ, helping to prevent mucus build-up.

 A cuff is a balloon on the outside of the tube, which inflates and creates an airtight seal against the airway walls.
 It prevents air from escaping through the nose and mouth and can also prevent the aspiration of saliva.
-Mechanically ventilated patients with tracheostomies require cuffs.
+Mechanically ventilated patients with tracheostomies require cuff inflation.

 An obturator/introducer attaches to the tracheostomy tube, creating a smooth, round tip.
 It is only used during the insertion of a tube to prevent damage to the trachea.
 It should be removed and discarded after tube insertion.